-The Sony WF-SP800N have decent battery life.
-With ANC turned on, they last 9.3 hours on a single charge, which is quite good for a pair of truly wireless headphones.
-Considering their relatively long continuous battery life, the fact that their charging case only holds one additional charge isn’t too much of an obstacle.
-They also have an auto-off timer that turns the headphones off during periods of inactivity, which can be activated in the Sony| Headphones Connect app.
-Unfortunately, you can’t listen to your music on one bud while the other charges.
-If you're looking for truly wireless headphones with a longer total battery life, the TOZO NC2 Truly Wireless come with a case that holds three extra charges.
+The Sony WF-SP800N have a decent battery performance.
+With ANC turned on, they last for roughly 9.3 hours of continuous use on a single charge, which is quite good for a pair of truly wireless headphones.
+They only take a little over an hour to charge and come with a case advertised to hold about one additional charge.
+They also have an auto-off timer that turns the headphones off during periods of inactivity, which you can activate in the Sony| Headphones Connect app.
+Unfortunately, you can’t listen with one bud while the other charges.
+Note that battery performance can vary with real-life usage, meaning that you may have a different experience.
+If you're looking for truly wireless headphones with longer total battery life, the TOZO NC2 Truly Wireless come with a case that holds three extra charges.

 The Sony| Headphones Connect companion app is good.
-It provides a pretty broad range of configuration options, including a graphic EQ and audio presets to adjust the headphones' sound profile, active noise cancelling activation, auto-off timer adjustment, and control button re-mapping.
-There’s also a menu for adaptive sound controls, which alters the parameters of the headphones ANC system and talk-though mode depending on your current environment.
+It provides a pretty broad range of configuration options, including a graphic EQ and audio presets so you can customize the sound profile, ANC options, and control remapping for both earbuds.
+You can also toggle the auto-off timer on or off and check the remaining battery life of each bud and their case.

 The Sony WF-1000XM3 Truly Wireless and Sony WF-SP800N Truly Wireless have different strengths and depending on your usage, you may prefer one over the other.
 The WF-1000XM3 have a more premium build, a more effective ANC system, and a better-balanced default sound profile.
 The WF-1000XM3 also support NFC pairing and have more options in the Sony| Headphones Connect app, including surround sound configuration.
 On the other hand, the WF-SP800N have a more comfortable, stable fit, leak less audio, and last longer on a single charge, though their case holds one charge to the WF-1000XM3’s three, so the WF-SP800N’s total battery life is less.

 The Jabra Elite Active 75t Truly Wireless are slightly more versatile sports-oriented truly wireless headphones than the Sony WF-SP800N Truly Wireless.
 The Jabra have a more comprehensive control scheme, feel sturdier, and block out more ambient noise despite lacking ANC.
-They also support multi-device pairing so you can easily swap between listening to content on your phone and computer.
+They also support multi-device pairing, so you can easily swap between listening to content on your phone and computer.
 Conversely, the Sony have a more stable fit, have a longer continuous battery life, and charge more quickly.

 The Jabra Elite 75t Truly Wireless are slightly better for mixed usage than the Sony WF-SP800N Truly Wireless.
 The Jabra have onboard, out-the-box volume controls, a more premium-feeling construction, and support for multi-device pairing.
 They also have a better-performing active noise cancelling feature.
 Meanwhile, the Sony have a more stable fit, a slightly better-integrated microphone, and a longer continuous battery life.

-The Bose SoundSport Free Truly Wireless and the Sony WF-SP800N Truly Wireless are fairly evenly-matched premium sports-oriented in-ears, thought the Sony have an advantage in mixed usage scenarios.
+The Bose SoundSport Free Truly Wireless and the Sony WF-SP800N Truly Wireless are fairly evenly-matched premium sports-oriented in-ears, though the Sony have an advantage in mixed usage scenarios.
 The Bose have a semi-open back design that lets in more ambient noise at lets you stay more aware of your surroundings.
 They also feel slightly more premium.
 The Sony are more stable in the ear, last longer off of a single charge, and have a better integrated microphone, not to mention a companion app that allows for a much higher degree of personalization.

 The Jaybird Vista Truly Wireless are closely matched to the Sony WF-SP800N Truly Wireless when it comes to sports and fitness.
 The Jaybird have a slightly more intuitive control scheme, a sturdier build, and a parametric EQ to give you greater control over how your music sounds.
 That said, the Sony have a better-integrated mic, last much longer off of a single charge, and block out slightly more ambient noise.
 The Sony also have a higher IP55 rating for dust and water resistance, though we don’t test for this.

 The Skullcandy Indy ANC True Wireless and the Sony WF-SP800N Truly Wireless are similar headphones, so depending on your listening habits, you may prefer one over the other.
 The Sony have a more comfortable and stable fit, and their battery life is longer.
 They also have a graphic EQ for greater sound customization.
 While the Sony have longer continuous battery life, the Skullcandy's portable charging case offers more additional charges.
-Also, the Skullcandy has better noise isolation.
+Also, the Skullcandy have better noise isolation.